bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/README.md

 *Utilizing the CIAB Mesh VPN Internet Overlay you can quickly connect LXD VM's and LXD Containers running in your Single/Multi-Tenant, Multi-Node/Server, Multi-Cloud or Hybrid/Cloud Datacenters.*

-All data traffic is highly encrypted by Wireguard.
+All **data traffic is highly encrypted end-to-end** by Wireguard's VPN.

+VxLAN supports Layer2/3 with Layer 3 preventing flooding your Overlay Network with **Broadcast, Unknown and Multicast (BUM) traffic**.